tranphuquy19/NestJS-EJS-MVC-boilerplate/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

 _Notice: This project is designed to work with both the Web MVC model and the REST architecture.
-With many features needed for a #RealWorld project**_
+With many features needed for a #RealWorld project_

 ## Get started

-**Note**:
+**Notes**:

 - Make sure you have Docker, Docker Compose and Node.js installed.
 - The `run.sh` script only works on Linux or MacOS.
 On Windows, you have to run it in MINGW64 environment (aka.
-Git bash) - a PowerShell script will available soon.
+Git bash) - a PowerShell script will be available soon.
 [See the instructions](https://jcutrer.com/windows/bash-shell-on-windows).
 - You need to install PostgreSQL and Redis by yourself, if you don't want to use Docker.

 ```bash